Your Guide to a Mountain Wedding in Colorado

 Often limited to just the couple or a handful of loved ones, this style of celebration is perfect for people who think they don’t want a wedding at all.
 It’s for true outdoor lovers, the ones who would rather sleep in a tent than check into a luxury hotel (hello, kindred spirit).

-Keep décor minimal and secure
+Keeping décor minimal and secure

 What to Bring

-Water + electrolytes
+Water

 Snacks

-Wearable layers
+Extra layers

-Headlamp (especially for sunrise or sunset timelines)
+A headlamp, especially for sunrise or sunset

-Mini first-aid kit
+A small first-aid kit

-Clear umbrella or lightweight rain shell
+A clear umbrella or lightweight rain shell

-Shoes or clothing you may want to change into
+Shoes or clothing you may want to change into before or after the ceremony

 What to Wear